History of vehicle registration plates of the Philippines: 1981 series

-From 2014, XAI-ZQZ for Manila plates was not used.
+However these letters had been in use as middle, last letter positions or both for plates registered in Metro Manila since 2009 (e.g. NOA-123, PQI-456) and Central Visayas in mid-2010 (e.g. YJO-123, YJQ-456; only letters O and Q).
+These letters in any position are now being used for all plates registered nationwide since 2014.

 2014 series

-From April 13, 2014 to June 30, 2016, the plate number letters are all the same throughout the Philippines in a series and combination, since the region where it is registered is now displayed in the new license plates at the bottom part.
+From April 13, 2014, to June 30, 2016, the plate number letters are all the same throughout the Philippines in a series and combination, since the region where it is registered is now displayed in the new license plates at the bottom part.